lebailly/IntroToDataScience/assignment1/README.md

 ## Usage

-Running `./twitterstream.py` will fetch a twitter stream and print the stream (in json format) to stdout for 1 minute.
+Running `./twitterstream.py` will fetch a twitter stream and print the stream (in JSON format) to stdout for 1 minute.
 Use `-t` to specify the run time or use `-u` to run for an unlimited length of time.

 # `tweet_sentiment.py`